How to study better - school age

 Why your study strategies are ineffective:

-In developed countries children spend between ten and twenty years in various educational systems.
+We spend the first twenty years of our lives studying - but are never taught HOW TO STUDY.
 You are "taught" subjects the government feels it is important for you to learn, to make you a useful and productive member of adult society.
 Yet across the developed world few are taught how to be better learners!

 How we learn to study - and why it doesn't work